Typhoon Rai: Meteorological history

 On December 15, Rai underwent rapid intensification as it approached the Philippines, developing a small eye within the center of the convection.
 Within the 24 hours before landfall, Rai surpassed meteorologists' expectations by increasing its wind speed by 85 mph.
 PAGASA forecaster Nikos Peñaranda stated that their models "weren't able to predict the way the storm intensified".
 This rapid intensification was regarded as a cause of global warming.
 At 00:00 UTC on December 16, the system attained the equivalent of category 5 strength on the Saffir-Simpson scale.
-The JMA estimated peak winds of 280 km/h.
+The JTWC estimated peak 1 minute sustained winds of 280 km/h.
 The JTWC classified Rai as a super typhoon but downgraded the system back to a typhoon three hours later.
 On December 16, the typhoon made landfall over Siargao Island in the province of Surigao del Norte around 1:30 PM local time (05:30 UTC), with winds of wind speeds of 195 km/h.
 This made it the strongest landfall in December.
 Soon after its first landfall, Rai made a second landfall over Dinagat Islands around 3:10 PM local time (07:10 UTC).
 A third landfall occurred in Liloan, Southern Leyte at 3:40 PM local time (7:40 UTC).
 A fourth landfall occurred at Panaon Island, also at Liloan, at around 4:50 PM (8:50 UTC).
 Padre Burgos, Southern Leyte was the fifth at 5:40 PM (09:40 UTC), followed nearly one-hour later at President Carlos P. Garcia, Bohol and approximately another hour at Bien Unido, still at Bohol.
 The eighth landfall occurred at Carcar, Cebu by 10:00 PM (14:00 UTC) and the ninth over La Libertad, Negros Oriental, two hours later.
 The typhoon weakened while crossing the Visayas.
 As Rai entered Panay Gulf, its eye further weakened and its convective signature becoming disorganized as the JTWC further downgraded it to a Category 3 system six hours later.
 It continued to weaken while tracking towards the Sulu Sea by the next day at 03:00 UTC.
-By 07:10 UTC (15:10 PHT), the system made its finall landfall over Roxas, Palawan as it continued to lose intensity.
+By 07:10 UTC (15:10 PHT), the system made its final landfall over Roxas, Palawan as it continued to lose intensity.